Wolox/tech-guides/frontend/vue/README.md

 - [Useful Documentation](#useful-documentation)

 ## Project Bootstrapper
-We use the Vue CLI to create web applications.
+We use the Vue CLI with our config to create web applications.
 You'll find a detailed guide to start your project [here](./docs/kickoff.md).

 ## Style Guide